No, don’t stop…I still feel a pulse

 The Church Piano Bar, Redwell Street, Norwich NR1

 After Martin’s initial welcome, folk singer Megan Vaughan Parry joined him centre stage, with Cellist Alex Hobbs.
-Electronic music is rarely a stage show, perhaps at a Fuck Buttons gig, where a rolling video display runs, or when Public Broadcasting Service run one of their multimedia tours, but not generally.
-Sitting with eyes closed, or gazing without intent around the wooden bones of the old church proves equally satisfactory in allowing the sense of hearing to predominate.
+Electronic music is rarely a stage show, perhaps at a Fuck Buttons gig, where a rolling video display runs, or when Public Broadcasting Service run through one of their multimedia sets, but not generally.
+Sitting with eyes closed, or gazing without intent around the wooden bones of the old church proves equally satisfactory in allowing the sense of hearing to predominate as the music plays.

 Martin James leaning over his synth fine-tuning oscillator knobs, plugging and unplugging cables and sliding controls holds only passing interest, whereas watching Alex Hobbs drawing a bow back and forth over the cello strings is hypnotic.
 From my seat I could only see her bowing hand and the lower part of the cello strings, but I was captivated by the sound her steady toing and froing of the bow produced.
-The opening number movement of the first piece was the electronic foundation, the second led by Hobbs embroidered the fabric before about seven minutes into the music, Vaughan Parry’s voice effortlessly entered the mix at the upper end of the register.
+The opening movement of the first piece was the electronic foundation, the second led by Hobbs embroidered the fabric before about seven minutes into the music, Vaughan Parry’s voice effortlessly entered the mix at the upper end of the register.
 As this first piece progressed, I became aware of being emotionally moved by the steady, firm grip of the combination of electronica, strings and human voice.
-It was a grateful to be alive, to live in Norwich, to be present in this auditorium for this.
-The songs that followed, including an absolute gem written by Vaughan Parry, which I think is called All I Want, demonstrated the flexibility and power that this synth, cello, human voice combination can deliver.
-Normally the song would be sung with a simple guitar accompaniment, but in this conbination one might never have imagine it was conceived for a traditional folk setting.
+It was a grateful to live in Norwich moment, a grateful to be present in this audience moment.
+The songs that followed, including an absolute gem written by Vaughan Parry, which I think is called All I Want.
+This song demonstrated the flexibility and power that a synth, cello, human voice combination can deliver.
+Normally the song would have just an acoustic guitar accompaniment, but hearing it in this form one might never imagine it was ever conceived for a traditional folk setting.

 I could have left the church at this point totally happy with what I had experienced.
 I didn’t because there was the prospect hearing Mark C Sargeant, the choir Embers and two less conventional acts, Venatus and .Astridrift.

 Mark C. Sargeant is venerated by local electronic music lovers.
-He takes his guitar and makes music as he goes, following on from the experimental work of Robert Fripp, who produced what he called Frippertronics, which he toured in intimate venues around Europe and the USA between April and August 1979.
-It seems that Sargeant prepares for one of his shows by immersing himself in music at home and having warmed up his music head, he sets up his kit and allows himself to become part of the equipment, listening and tuning into the stream as he feels right for the moment.
-For just short of half an hour he led us through a beautiful piece that sat beautifully with the occasion, meeting the expectation of many who came to be droned at, in a good way using electronic technology and wizardry to conjure a listening zone.
+Sargeant takes his guitar and composes as he goes.
+The pieces he plays follow on from the experimental work of Robert Fripp, who recorded what he called Frippertronics, music he toured in intimate venues around Europe and the USA between April and August 1979.
+It seems that Sargeant prepares for one of his performances by immersing himself in similar music at home and having warmed up his musical head, he sets up his kit and become part of the equipment, listening and tuning into the emerging sound stream as he feels is right for the moment.
+For just short of half an hour Sargeant led us through an improvised piece that sat beautifully with the occasion, meeting the expectations of many who had come to be droned at, in a good way, using electronic technology and wizardry.
 Had Sargeant run his set on for the rest of the evening that would have been blissful.
 The piece was crafted in a way that rose and fell as any classical symphony adagio movement might.
 The man said nothing by way of introduction and departed to tremendous applause.
 His music said all that was needed.

 Embers is a community choir led by Deva O’Neill, based in Norwich.
 They interpret songs on their mission to “…stoke the fire of traditional folk music...”
 I should have counted how many choristers contributed to the performance, but all I can say was there were a lot.
-Three deep, their ranks filled the stage area, but they also broke into different combinations during the set to deliver different songs, the penultimate song featured just four women choir members, for example.
-Bulgarian folk was featured in two of the numbers, Sicily in another, one came from the Appalachian Mountains and the last, a simple, powerful hymn-like number, which originated with the Shaker people Lay Me Low.
-The tempo of the songs Embers show-cased varied much more than all what had been heard earlier in the evening.
-The song included some wonderful clapping and chanting, which played with rhythm and tempo, and was great fun to hear, a truly uplifting number.
-There was one bloke in the audience who could not contain himself, but sadly couldn’t follow the tempo, who insisted on tapping his Barefoot boot throughout the song.
-He obviously hadn’t read the Zero Beats Per Minute manifesto.
+Three deep, their ranks filled the stage area, but they also broke into different combinations during the set.
+For example, the penultimate song featured just four women choir members.

-The interval came and the opportunity to get fresh evening air was welcomed, although the old church was doing a fine job of maintaining a constant pleasant ambient temperature to match the music.
+The interval came and the opportunity to get fresh evening air was welcomed, although the old church was doing a fine job of maintaining a constant pleasant ambient temperature.
 What followed was, for me less interesting.
-I will let you decide for yourselves if you ever have the chance to see the duo who make up Venatus (tr. “the hunted”).
+You will have to decide for yourselves if you ever have the chance to see the duo who make up Venatus (tr. “the hunted”).
 Being introduced as purveyors of weirdness cannot be easy, as everyone’s idea of weird surely differs.
 A bit like a funny story being set up with “Here’s a funny story for you…” expectations are raised much higher than when a slapstick incident occurs, or a when a brilliant witticism cuts through dialogue unexpectantly.
-Yes, their ‘weird’ was my ‘contrived’ and I was grateful when their time was called.
-Their performance would certainly have got marks for Effort from the generously minded, whereas it seemed more to me evidence of untrammelled parental over-indulgence in a child’s development, where self-confidence is not balanced by self-awareness.
-It had been a long day in the sun, we were told by the vocalist as they departed, “…a long day on the pop, more like.”
-I heard someone comment.
+The Venatus ‘weird’ was my ‘contrived’ and I was grateful when their time was called..

-It had been a very hot day, with more to follow in the week, so I decided that I would head home.
+It had been a very hot day, so I decided to head home a little early.
 Drone music can be played at different intensities and using remarkably different approaches.
-Found sounds is an area of rich experiment and I love to hear more of that aspect of drone when the next Zero BPM sets up, for surely there will be another.
+Found sounds is an area of rich experiment and I would love to hear more of that aspect of drone when the next Zero BPM sets up, for surely there will be another.
 This was magnificent and congratulations to all concerned for a memorable night.

-The Electronic Music Open Mic Night at the Rumsey Wells is on the first Thursday of each month, where more of this music and some of the players from tonight often pop up.
-The event is a the cellar of that pub, a place designed to be cool.
-If you are exploring making electronic music of your own, do go along.
-Plenty to see and hear there, as there was here.
+The Electronic Music Open Mic Night at the Rumsey Wells is on the first Thursday of each month, is where more drone music and some of the players from tonight often pop up.
+The event is held in the cellar of that pub, a place designed to be cool.
+If you are exploring making electronic music of your own, do go along and take the opportunity to try it out on an audience.
+There is always much to enjoy there.

 ~

-If you are interested, I address the merits and issues of The Church Piano Bar as a music venue separately here.
-Follow development of the new venue at https://www.thechurchpianobar.co.uk/
+If you are interested, follow progress of The Church Piano Bar development of the St Michael at Plea, link here.

 ~